History of Red Rock State Park

 The State Parks Board had long been concerned about the State Land lease payments that would have to be paid for the Lower Oak Creek site after it was developed and opened to the public.
 In 1985, an opportunity was presented to the Parks Board where they could possibly get a Recreation and Public Purposes Patent on the 286-acre parcel.
 This would be accomplished through a complicated land exchange between the State Land Department and the Federal Government.
 The Parks Board had to relinquish a portion of its Federal lease on lands within Lake Havasu State Park.
-This land included all of Pittsburg Point (a concession area within the Park) and a potion of the adjacent shoreline.
+This land included all of Pittsburg Point (a concession area within the Park) and a portion of the adjacent shoreline.
 These lands were the most valuable properties that the Federal Government had with the State of Arizona.
 The Federal lands would be used to repay the State Land Department for State lands the Federal Government had taken for the construction of the Central Arizona Project.
-As an incentive for the Parks Board to relinquish its lease hold interest in the land at Lake Havasu, the State Land Department and the Bureau of Land Management (BLM) agreed to include the 286-acre Lower Oak Creek site.
+As an incentive for the Parks Board to relinquish its leasehold interest in the land at Lake Havasu, the State Land Department and the Bureau of Land Management (BLM) agreed to include the 286-acre Lower Oak Creek site.
 The Lower Oak Creek site would become property of the Federal Government.

 A Memorandum of Agreement regarding the disposal of Federal Lands at Lake Havasu City was signed by the BLM, State Land, State Parks and Lake Havasu City in November 1985.
 However, as this complex exchange was progressing in June 1986 the National Wildlife Federation filed a lawsuit that resulted in a preliminary injunction against the BLM’s Land Withdrawal Program.
 This action temporarily precluded BLM’s involvement in the land exchange.
 This lawsuit had to be resolved before the exchange could continue.
 Finally, the land exchange was completed and State Parks acquired the 286-acre parcel from the Federal Government through a Recreation and Public Purposes Patent on November 7, 1986.